Loan Guarantees for Native Hawaiian Housing (14.874)

 Award Procedure

 The financial institution obtains and reviews all documentation and submits it to HUD.
-HUD is responsible for assuring the individual applicants Native Hawaiian eligibility, land status per Section 204 of the Hawaiian Homes Commission Act, housing acceptability and the creditworthiness of the applicant.
-HUD has responsibility for the approval or disapproval of the applicant and the issuance of the Loan Guarantee.
+HUD is responsible for ensuring the individual applicants Native Hawaiian eligibility, land status per Section 204 of the Hawaiian Homes Commission Act, housing acceptability, and the creditworthiness of the applicant.
+HUD has responsibility for the approval or disapproval of the applicant and the issuance of the loan guarantee.
+If the loan guarantee funds are available, a firm commitment is issued to the lender.
+Firm commitments are valid for a period not to exceed 90 days from issuance.

 Deadlines